2017 Teacher Bios – Sign up for classes coming soon!

 Melissa is one half of the fiber arts duo that runs Hello Purl.
 She has been carding and creating textured art yarns since she began spinning in 2010.
-She loves to blend colors and textures in her fiber work as well as try out new and unusual fibers and spinning techniques.
-In addition to her fiber arts business Hello Purl Melissa is a mother of two little boys.
-She has German Angora rabbits who supply her with fiber to spin and two cats who don’t.
-She loves to knit with chunky art yarns and on needles larger then US 10.
+She loves to blend colors and textures in her fiber work.
+She has been exploring all aspects of fiber arts with hand weaving and embroidery.
+She also loves to knit with chunky art yarns and on needles larger then US 10.
 In addition to her fiber arts business Hello Purl Melissa enjoys spending time on her little homestead with her husband, two boys, ten chickens and four cats.

-Leslie Granbeck is a feltmaker and instructor based in Minneapolis.
+Leslie Granbeck is a feltmaker and instructor from Minneapolis.
 Leslie loves sharing her knowledge of fibers and their magical transformation into felt.
-She teaches traditional wet felting, nuno felting, needle felting, and her favorite – three-dimensional seamless felting.
+She teaches traditional wet felting, nuno felting, and her favorite – three-dimensional seamless felting.
 Her classes are full of color, creativity and adventure.
 They also include a free workout as feltmaking is a “physical art”.
 When not teaching, you’ll find Leslie in her home studio working on new fiber projects.
 Visit www.fiberenvy.net.